Business owners need to know how to file for workers' compensation when an employee is ill or injured.

 Take time now to understand the reasons for filing a claim and the proper steps to take, so you are ready to respond quickly if an illness or injury occurs.

-Report Your Workplace Injuries
+Report Workplace Incidents

 Sometimes when an employee is injured at work, a business owner attempts to pay for their medical expenses personally rather than filing a claim.
 However, that strategy often backfires because what may appear to be an inexpensive, minor injury could require ongoing medical attention, therapy or other expensive services.